Mima Ito: 2021

 Ito was paired with Jun Mizutani in the Mixed Doubles event which made its debut at the 2020 Summer Olympics.
 In the quarter-finals against Germany’s Patrick Franziska and Petrissa Solja, Ito and Jun advanced by prevailing in the seventh set 16–14 after saving seven match points.
 On 26 July 2021, Ito and Jun won the gold medal, becoming the first non-Chinese to win a gold in a table tennis event since 2004.
 Ito was praised for her aggressive play as critical in their comeback 4–3 finals win (after initially trailing 2–0) over the number one-ranked pair of China's Liu Shiwen and Xu Xin.

 Mima Ito reached the women’s singles semi-finals of the Tokyo 2020 Olympics comfortably, beating Jeon Ji-hee 4–0 (building a 10–0 lead in one game before giving Jeon a mercy point) in the quarter-finals.
 However, in the semi-finals Mima Ito was crushed 4–0 by Sun Yingsha.
 She would go on to win bronze in the women's singles event.
 Ito stated that in regards to skill level, there was "a gulf in class" between China and Japan.
 “What I was doing was not bad, but the results showed that we are not even close", Ito said following her defeat to Sun Yingsha.

 Ito later competed in the team event and made it to the final match against China on 5 August 2021.
 Her teammates Ishikawa and Hirano won the first game in the opening doubles however their lead was soon wiped out after Chen Meng and Wang Manyu had gained ground, winning 9–11, 11–6, 11–8, 11–7.
 Ito was unable to beat Sun Yingsha, going down 11–8, 11–5, 3–11, 11–3.
 Ito's team eventually lost the game after Wang beat Hirano 11–5, 11–9, 11–3 in the third match with the total score of 0–3 losing to China and consequently taking the Silver medal.
 After the game, Ito said "The last match is over and we enjoyed ourselves.
 Of course, we wanted to win and it stings to lose but it was fun."

+2024

+She was left out of the national team for the Paris Olympics in favor of 15-year-old Miwa Harimoto (16 by the Games' start).

+2025

+At the 2025 World Table Tennis Championships, she won a singles bronze medal.